 Here’s a line that I hear George Coleman play occasionally in some form or another.

-You can hear at around 2:40 that he uses a similar line. ...
+You can hear at around 2:40 that he uses a similar line.
+If you start to listen to him more, you’ll ...